 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Arts, Letters, Music.
 In addition, it is included in the Georgia Historical Society, and the Historically Black Colleges and Universities series lists.
 A significant historical year for this entry is 1991.

 Location.
 34° 30.096′ N, 84° 57.429′ W. Marker is in Calhoun, Georgia, in Gordon County.
 Marker is at the intersection of Oothcalooga Street and South Fair Street, on the right when traveling east on Oothcalooga Street.
 Touch for map.
 Marker is at or near this postal address: 540 Oothcalooga Street, Calhoun GA 30701, United States of America.
 Touch for directions.

 Also see . . .
-The New Georgia Encyclopedia biography of Hayes.
-(Submitted on December 8, 2008, by David Seibert of Sandy Springs, Georgia.)
+Rpland Hayes.
+New Georgia Encyclopedia (Submitted on December 8, 2008, by David Seibert of Sandy Springs, Georgia.)

 Credits.
-This page was last revised on November 16, 2019.
-This page originally submitted on November 28, 2008, by David Seibert of Sandy Springs, Georgia.
+This page was last revised on October 25, 2021.
+It was originally submitted on November 28, 2008, by David Seibert of Sandy Springs, Georgia.
 This page has been viewed 1,956 times since then and 47 times this year.
 Photos: 1, 2. submitted on November 28, 2008, by David Seibert of Sandy Springs, Georgia.
 3. submitted on December 3, 2017, by Allen C. Browne of Silver Spring, Maryland. • Kevin W. was the editor who published this page.